Effective January 3, 2014

 Participation in the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks

-ACA US complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States, respectively.
+ACA US complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the UK, and Switzerland to the United States, respectively.
 ACA US has certified to the U.S. Department of Commerce that it adheres to the Privacy Shield Principles.
 If there is any conflict between the terms in this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov/.

 Organizations that participate in the EU-U.S. and Swiss-U.S. Privacy Shield Programs must comply with the Privacy Shield Principles, which require the following:

 - Notice.
 Organizations must publish online privacy notices containing specific information about their participation in the Privacy Shield (including, where applicable, the entities or subsidiaries of the organization also adhering to the Principles); their practices around collecting, using and sharing personal data with third parties; their privacy practices, including an individual’s rights to access and correct data, and the choices they make available to individuals regarding limiting data collection and use.
-The thirteen specific items to be addressed in the notice also include (i) any relevant establishment in the EU and Switzerland, respectively, that can respond to inquiries or complaints, (ii) the independent dispute resolution mechanism designated to address complaints, a hyperlink to the complaint submission form of that dispute resolution body, (iii) the possibility, under certain circumstances, for EU and Swiss individuals to invoke additional binding arbitration; (iv) the possibility that the organization may be held liable for unlawful transfer of personal data to third parties; and (v) the organization’s obligation to disclose personal data in response to national security or law enforcement requests.
+The thirteen specific items to be addressed in the notice also include (i) any relevant establishment in the EU, UK, and Switzerland, respectively, that can respond to inquiries or complaints, (ii) the independent dispute resolution mechanism designated to address complaints, a hyperlink to the complaint submission form of that dispute resolution body, (iii) the possibility, under certain circumstances, for EU, UK, and Swiss individuals to invoke additional binding arbitration; (iv) the possibility that the organization may be held liable for unlawful transfer of personal data to third parties; and (v) the organization’s obligation to disclose personal data in response to national security or law enforcement requests.

 - Choice.
 Participants must provide a mechanism for individuals to opt out of having personal information disclosed to a third party or used for a materially different purpose than that for which it was provided.
 Opt-in consent is required with respect to the sharing of sensitive information with a third party or its use for a new purpose.